 How do we determine who must sign?

-Based on this extract, we determine who is legally authorised to represent the organisation.
+Based on this information, we determine who is legally authorised to represent the organisation.

 If the authorised representatives are incorrect, this must first be updated with the Chamber of Commerce before we can proceed.